jwondrusch/future-of-react/PITCHME.md

 Note:
 - NOT a data fetching library
-- Way to let React know that something is pending
+- Way for component to let React know that something is pending
+- **Suspending** = the ability for a component let React know that it's waiting.

 ---